Contents

 Condition

-High-risk sexual behaviour is that which puts the donor at risk of infectious diseases which may then be transmitted to the recipient/patient.
+High-risk sexual behaviour is that which puts the donor at risk of sexually-transmitted infections (STIs) which may then be transmitted to the recipient/patient.
 This risk occurs because the donor themselves currently participate in high-risk behaviour, or currently have sex with someone from a high-risk background.

 The aim is to reduce the risk of 'window period' transmissions, where a donor is infected with (for example) HIV, but the infection is too recent to be picked up by screening tests and the infection is passed to the patient.
-For this reason, donors who have participated in high risk sexual behaviour say over one year ago, but do not do so currently, should be allowed to donate.
+For this reason, donors who report high-risk sexual behaviour in the past, but do not do so currently, should be allowed to donate.

 Individual at Risk